outdreamer/build-a-cure/docs/ml/data_structures_algorithms_study_guide.md

 		- binary trees
 	- graphs
 	- priority queue
+	- Implement a sliding window algorithm for looking at the last 5 days of stock prices
+	- finding the number of unique digited numbers in a range
+	- Create the largest number possible by switching digits that have the same parity.
+Process can be repeated until the largest number is created.
+	- Greedy problem
+	- reverse an array in place
+	- removing the smallest and largest elements and appending their sum to the end of a list, where its fastest to sort the list first using a mergesort
+	- find the Least Number of Unique Integers after K Removals
+	- find missing numbers of an array
+	- create a character array
+	- Kadane's algorithm
+	- visualise a double-linked list

 - problems
 	- invert a binary tree
 	- implement a binary tree